ONSdigital/csvcubed/csvcubed/csvcubed/README.md

 ## Future Plans

-It is anticipated that csvqb will soon have a command line interface which accepts some form of JSON/YAML configuration file along with a [tidy-data](https://doi.org/10.18637/jss.v059.i10) CSV and generates skos and qb-flavoured CSV-W outputs.
+It is anticipated that csvcubed will soon have a command line interface which accepts some form of JSON/YAML configuration file along with a [tidy-data](https://doi.org/10.18637/jss.v059.i10) CSV and generates skos and qb-flavoured CSV-W outputs.
 This will be the initial user interface most suited to more advanced statistical producers.

 ## API Documentation